Internet Control Message Protocol: Datagram structure

 The ICMP packet is encapsulated in an IPv4 packet.
 The packet consists of header and data sections.

 Header

-The ICMP header starts after the IPv4 header and is identified by IP protocol number '1'.
-All ICMP packets have an 8-byte header and variable-sized data section.
-The first 4 bytes of the header have fixed format, while the last 4 bytes depend on the type/code of that ICMP packet.
+The ICMP header starts after the IPv4 header and is identified by its protocol number, 1.
+All ICMP packets have an eight-byte header and variable-sized data section.
+The first four bytes of the header have fixed format, while the last four bytes depend on the type and code of the ICMP packet.